Fluid Signals API

 A fresh reactive cell is constructed, with an optional initial value and optional additional properties.

-If the initial value is undefined, this will be upgraded to an unavailable value marking the signal’s value as initially unavailable.
+If the initial value is undefined, this will be upgraded to an unavailable value marking the signal’s value as uninitialised.

 The only currently supported property in props is